Differences between Virtual Circuits and Datagram Networks

-Computer networks that provide connection-oriented service are called Virtual Circuits while those providing connection-less services are called as Datagram networks.
-For prior knowledge, the Internet which we use is actually based on Datagram network (connection-less) at the network level as all packets from a source to a destination do not follow the same path.
+Computer networks that provide connection-oriented services are called Virtual Circuits while those providing connection-less services are called Datagram networks.
+For prior knowledge, the Internet which we use is actually based on a Datagram network (connection-less) at the network level as all packets from a source to a destination do not follow the same path.

 Let us see what are the highlighting differences between these two hot debated topics here:

-- It is connection-oriented simply meaning that there is a reservation of resources like buffers, CPU, bandwidth, etc. for the time in which the newly setup VC is going to be used by a data transfer session.
+- It is connection-oriented, meaning that there is a reservation of resources like buffers, CPU, bandwidth, etc. for the time in which the newly setup VC is going to be used by a data transfer session.

-- First packet goes and reserves resources for the subsequent packets which as a result follow the same path for the whole connection time.
+- The first sent packet reserves resources at each server along the path.
+Subsequent packets will follow the same path as the first sent packet for the connection time.

-- Since all the packets are going to follow the same path, a global header is required only for the first packet of the connection and other packets generally don’t require global headers.
+- Since all the packets are going to follow the same path, a global header is required.
+Only the first packet of the connection requires a global header, the remaining packets generally don’t require global headers.

-- In Virtual Circuit Switching, it is sure the all the packets will definitely reach to the Destination.
-No packet will discard due to unavailability of resources.
+- Virtual Circuit Switching ensures that all packets successfully reach the Destination.
+No packet will be discarded due to the unavailability of resources.

-- From the above points, it can be concluded that Virtual Circuits are highly reliable means of transfer.
+- From the above points, it can be concluded that Virtual Circuits are a highly reliable method of data transfer.

-- It is used by the ATM (Asynchronous Transfer Mode) Network, which is used for the Telephone calls.
+- It is used by the ATM (Asynchronous Transfer Mode) Network, specifically for Telephone calls.

 Datagram Networks :

-- It is connectionless service.
+- It is a connection-less service.
 There is no need for reservation of resources as there is no dedicated path for a connection session.

-- All packets are free to go to any path on any intermediate router which is decided on the go by dynamically changing routing tables on routers.
+- All packets are free to use any available path.
+As a result, intermediate routers calculate routes on the go due to dynamically changing routing tables on routers.

 - Since every packet is free to choose any path, all packets must be associated with a header with proper information about the source and the upper layer data.

-- The connectionless property makes data packets reach the destination in any order, means they need not reach in the order in which they were sent.
+- The connection-less property makes data packets reach the destination in any order, which means that they can potentially be received out of order at the receiver’s end.

-- Datagram networks are not reliable as Virtual Circuits.
+- Datagram networks are not as reliable as Virtual Circuits.

 - The major drawback of Datagram Packet switching is that a packet can only be forwarded if resources such as the buffer, CPU, and bandwidth are available.
 Otherwise, the packet will be discarded.

 - But it is always easy and cost-efficient to implement datagram networks as there is no extra headache of reserving resources and making a dedicated each time an application has to communicate.

-- Its is generally used the IP network, which is used for Data services like Internet.
+- It is generally used by the IP network, which is used for Data services like the Internet.